Natchez man restores 1944 Jeep from World War II - Mississippi's Best Community Newspaper

 Natchez man restores 1944 Jeep from World War II

-Hunter Cloud
+By Hunter Cloud

 The Natchez Democrat